MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

 ![Average response times](/media/api-response-times.jpg)

 For the longest time, we focused on average response times.
-It is a quick and simple metric that you can quickly break down by API endpoint and time window -- What was the average response time the last 5 minutes veruss the last 5 hours?
+It is a quick and simple metric that you can quickly break down by API endpoint and time window -- What was the average response time the last 5 minutes versus the last 5 hours?

 While average response times has its place, it can also be deceptive.
 Take the following sample set of hypothetical response times in milliseconds for 10 tracked requests: